 The Imaging Sphere is a patented device for measuring light distribution.
-The idea is that a gray hemisphere is placed over a light source, the source illuminates the hemisphere and a camera takes a picture of the inside of the hemisphere through a hole in it.
+The idea is that when a gray hemisphere is placed over a light source, the source illuminates the hemisphere and a camera takes a picture of the inside of the hemisphere through a hole in it.
 The advantage of this arrangement versus a scanning scatterometer is that almost the entire hemisphere is measured in a single image, so the measurements happen in real time.
 A disadvantage is that the obtainable resolution is lowered by the fact that there are only so many pixels on the camera used to capture the picture.
 This is exacerbated by the fact that it is impossible to map a hemisphere onto a plane without distortion; any such mapping must decrease the available resolution.
-If you would like to learn more about this type of scatterometer, please visit Radiant Vision Systems.
+Unfortunately Radiant Vision Systems has discontinued their Imaging Sphere, but you can view the patent using the link above.

 Our favorite type of scatterometer is based on a conoscope.
 This type of instrument shares the speed advantage of the Imaging Sphere – up to almost a hemisphere can be captured in less than a second.
 If measurement over a hemisphere is required, it shares the resolution disadvantage of the Imaging Sphere, but this can be overcome by trading off how much of a hemisphere is viewed for resolution.
 Assuming a 4-5 megapixel imager, you can get anywhere from 0.1° resolution with an 80° half angle to 0.005° resolution with a 4° half-angle.
 If the conoscope lens is well designed, there is no distortion, so that resolution loss is completely avoided.
 The primary disadvantage of a conoscopic scatterometer is that it has quite a few lenses, and each optical surface reflects roughly 0.25% of the incident light, so it is possible to get ghost images.
 If an image is captured with a nearly black sample, this image can be subtracted from the sample measurements to eliminate most of the ghost images, but correction can never be perfect.
 If you would like to learn more about how conoscopic scatterometers work, you may read about it on this page.
 Or, if you agree that this is the type of scatterometer for you, please view our brochure for an overview.
 Visit our scatterometer product page for a more in depth examination.
 A couple of the conoscopes we have built can be seen on the Completed Projects page.